grexai/unsupervised-microscopy-image-registration/README.md

 ## Unaligned datset preprocessing for training

 1. Data should be partitioned partition_paired_dataset.
-If it is done before not necesarry to repeat.
+This will split the data  into train and test (80-20%  of the images).
 2. With matlab scale_annotated.m script to generate warped images that will be on the same scale as the fixed images.
 3. create_unaligned_datapairs.py will center crop the warped and the fixed images.
 4. The generated images can be forwared to Contrastive Unparied training.